interferopy/interferopy/docs/pages/tools.rst

     stack2d(ras, decs, im, imhead, imrms=None, pathout=None, overwrite=False, naxis=100, interpol=True)

-Additional specialized tasks and helper functions for data reduction in CASA are located in :any:`interferopy.asatools` and for VLA data :any:`interferopy.casatools_VLA_pipe`.
+Additional specialized tasks and helper functions for data reduction in CASA are located in :any:`interferopy.casatools` and for VLA data :any:`interferopy.casatools_vla_pipe`.
 If you want to use these;

 .. code-block:: python